|

 to change the river's name.

-And the National Environmental Coalition of Native Americans has also given its
+The National Environmental Coalition of Native Americans has also given its

 support for the effort to change this river's derogatory name.